-Commercial purity AI and AI-Cu 20/80 (by weight) hardener are mixed to produce an AI-4wt% =Cu alloy.
-The AI and Hardener are melted in a furnace, cast into a steel permanent mould and a pre-heated clay mould and then allowed to cool and solidify.
-The thermal history of the casting or the mould is recorded.
+Commercial purity AI and AI-Cu 20/80 (by weight) hardener are mixed together to produce an AI-4.5wt%Cu alloy.
+The AI and hardener are melted in a furnace, cast into two moulds: a steel permanent mould and a pre-heated clay mould, and allowed to cool and solidify.
+The thermal histories of the solidifying castings are recorded using a datalogger and thermocouples.

-Cast Ingots are sectioned longitudinally and prepared by grinding and polishing for macro-etching to show the overall cast microstructure.
+The cast ingots are sectioned longitudinally and prepared by grinding and polishing for macro-etching to show the overall cast microstructure.
 In each case, the macro/micro structure is recorded, and any defects such as porosity, cracking, shrinkage, pores, inclusions, etc. noted.
 The dendrite arm spacing is estimated and related to the cooling rate.